People wearing various metals of fidget rings, stacking their hands on top of each other.

 You can wear the sunflower element on a ring, necklace, bracelet, or keychain to let people know that you have a hidden disability.
 It can also be a way during Disability Pride Month to spark conversation about your disability and how you are celebrating it in July.

-Beyond the magnifying glass and the sunflower, we have other designs that represent the disability community!
+Beyond the magnifying glass and the sunflower, we have other designs that represent the disabled community:

-The ILY Sign Language Symbol element shows the symbol for "I Love You" in American Sign Language (ASL).
+• ILY Sign Language Symbol.
+This element shows the symbol for "I Love You" in American Sign Language (ASL).
 This element can be gifted to a member of the deaf community to show them that you love them!
 You could also wear this element to signal to members of the deaf community that you know ASL.

-Finally, our Infinity Symbol / MINDS of all KINDS element celebrates everyone in the neurodivergent community.
+• Infinity Symbol / MINDS of all KINDS.
+This element celebrates everyone in the neurodivergent community.
 We chose that symbol and phrase because it reminds us to celebrate the spectrum of minds and talents exhibited by the neurodivergent community.

 Now that you know more about Disability Pride Month, join in on the celebrations in July!
 You might be able to find celebrations in your area to meet other people in the disability community.